 So why would you need to take supplements for health, fitness, and longevity?
-Doesn’t nutrient-dense food, good water and relatively clean living give you enough crucial vitamins, minerals, and antioxidants?
+Doesn't nutrient-dense food, good water, and relatively clean living give you enough crucial vitamins, minerals, and antioxidants?

-I get the question: life is already complicated, there are a dizzying array of supplements to choose from, and the expense can add up fast, as can the clutter and confusion from eight billion bottles of capsules, tinctures, powders, oils, tablets and packets in your pantry.
+I get the question: life is already complicated, there is a dizzying array of supplements to choose from, and the expense can add up fast, as can the clutter and confusion from eight billion bottles of capsules, tinctures, powders, oils, tablets and packets in your pantry.
 Things can get complex fast, and no one – including me – wants to spend their precious time counting and swallowing pills.
-I’ve definitely been overwhelmed by the amount of space that supplements can occupy (in fridges and travel suitcases), and the time and monetary expenses of tracking and ordering new bottles.
+I've definitely been overwhelmed by the amount of space that supplements can occupy (in fridges and travel suitcases), and the time and monetary expenses of tracking and ordering new bottles.

 Moreover, supplements can be dangerous.
 I've dedicated podcasts to exposing the deceptive tactics that some supplement companies employ and explored controversial fringe supplements.

 So in this article, I'm going to present you with some pretty compelling information (all research-based, mind you) to support the notion that supplements can indeed amplify the benefits of your healthy, woo-woo geek lifestyle, especially if you're a hard-charging, high-achiever like I profess to be.
 I'll provide scientifically-validated reasons that supplements help optimize health, performance, and longevity.
 Then I will outline the exact supplements that I take (and recommend to my family and friends), and give you a handy-dandy guide for proper dosing and timing.